-An exchange-traded fund (ETF)Exchange-traded fund (ETF) A fund that chooses investments based on a market index or sector.
-ETFs trade on a stock exchange.
-They are not actively managed, so costs tend to be lower than regular mutual funds.+ read full definition is an investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition fund that holds a collection of investments, such as stocks or bonds owned by a group of investors and managed by a professional money manager.
+An exchange-traded fund (ETF)Exchange-traded fund (ETF) An investment fund that holds a collection of investments such as stocks and bonds, that trades on a stock exchange.
+It can be passively managed or actively managed.+ read full definition is an investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition fund that holds a collection of investments, such as stocks or bonds owned by a group of investors and managed by a professional money manager.
 ETFs tradeTrade The process where one person or party buys an investment from another.+ read full definition on a stock exchangeStock exchange A market in which securities are bought and sold.+ read full definition and can be sold short or margined.
 You can also trade in futuresFutures A derivative contract that commits you to buy or sell a commodity, currency or stock market index at a set price on a set date in the future.
-Unlike an option, you cant change your mind later; you must do what your contract says you will do.+ read full definition and optionsOptions An investment that gives you the right to buy or sell it at a set price by a set date.
+Unlike an option, you can’t change your mind later; you must do what your contract says you will do.+ read full definition and optionsOptions An investment that gives you the right to buy or sell it at a set price by a set date.
 The buy right is termed a “call” option, and the sell right is termed a “put” option.
 You buy options on a stock exchange.+ read full definition on ETFs.

 ETFs and mutual funds both offer similar options to spread out risk using diversification – but they’re built, bought and sold differently.

 4 things to know

 - Risk – The level of risk and return depends on what the ETF invests in.
 You can lose money investing in ETFs.

 - Past performance – How an ETF has performed in the past can’t tell you how it will perform in the future.
 But past performance can help you determine how volatile or risky the ETF’s returns may be.